 - Guide for Writing Critical Summaries by Ronald de Sousa

-The UTM Philosophy Clinic is an extremely useful resource offered for the benefit of students taking Philosophy courses at UTM.
-The purpose of the essay clinic is to help you improve your academic writing, and specifically your academic writing in Philosophy courses.
-As such, it is focused on your success in writing philosophy papers (and gaining other study skills that will help you in Philosophy).
-Thus, it will provide you with help that you cannot find elsewhere.
-The clinic is useful at all stages of writing your paper, whether you are simply at the brainstorming stage, whether you have little or no experience writing philosophy papers, or whether you have a nearly completed paper that you would like constructive comments on.
+The UTM Philosophy Essay Clinic is an extremely useful resource for students taking Philosophy courses at UTM.
+The purpose of the Essay Clinic is to help you improve your academic writing, and specifically your academic writing in Philosophy courses.
+As such, it is focused on your success in writing Philosophy papers (and gaining other study skills that will help you in Philosophy).

 How does the Essay Clinic work?
 Who can use it?